-Climbing is a natural movement in the human body.
+Climbing is a natural movement of the human body.
 It’s how we’ve evolved and lived since the caveman era.
 We’re built to climb, move and explore.
 Today, climbing is proving to be effective when it comes to exercise too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy